Mattobad/Mattobad/README.md

-### Hi there, I'm Sarbottam - Data Science and Machine Learning practitioner and learner👋
+### Hi there, I'm Sarbottam Thapa Magar- Software Developer, Data Science, and Machine Learning practitioner and learner👋

 ## I'm a life long learner
 - 🔭 I’m currently working on a [Python for data analysis][dataAnalysis] and [Pneumonia-Detection-Using-DeepLearning][pneumonia]